 Regina has more than 15 years experience working with volunteers, donors, and databases in the nonprofit sector.
 She holds a Master in Public Administration from Drake University.
 Regina brings her compassion and organization skills to the volunteer effort for FPA.
 She also keeps track of our constituents and generous donors.

 Brandi is a communications professional with a diverse background in corporate, small business, and non-profit marketing.
 She holds a Bachelor’s Degree in Political Science with a Minor in Communication Studies from West Virginia University.
 Prior to becoming our Manager of Development, Research, and Advocacy, she served as our Marketing and Communications Manager for two and a half years.
 As a member of the facial pain community, Brandi strives to support, educate, and advocate for all people living with neuropathic facial pain.

 Natalie is a communications professional with a background in non-profit media and a graduate of Clemson University.
-She studied English with an emphasis in Writing and Publication Studies and a minor in Writing for News Media.
-In the past, she has coordinated programs for student housing facilities, churches, nonprofits, and university affairs.
-As our programs coordinator, she strives to make our services accessible and engaging for all who desire support in living with facial pain.
+She studied English with an emphasis in Writing and Publication Studies and a minor in Writing for News Media from Clemson University, and is a current graduate student earning a master's degree in marketing.
+As our digital media coordinator, she strives to make our content accessible and engaging for all who desire support in living with facial pain.